 If you are concerned about any of the content which appears, it might be necessary to make it private, to deactivate old accounts or to contact the relevant person or websites involved for further assistance regarding removal.
 If you are not sure, it is probably best to treat all information that you post as being potentially public and act accordingly.
 SNS privacy settings also enable you to control whether your profile is included in public search listings.
-It is important to be mindful of how governors, pupils, parents, and employers may view you and your online content.
+It is important to be mindful of how governors, students, parents, and employers may view you and your online content.
 Be aware also, that schools have rules about anything which causes harm or distress to others or brings the name of the school into disrepute, including content posted out of school or out of school hours.
-Some teachers have found themselves being subjects of disciplinary proceedures as a result of content they have created on SNS, so always think before you post.
+Some members of staff have found themselves being the subject of disciplinary procedures as a result of content they have created on SNS, so always think before you post.

 It is also good practice to ensure that the passwords to e-mail accounts, bank accounts, SNS and other services that you use are strong and secure — with a mixture of lower and upper case letters, symbols and numbers.
 This is to prevent other users from accessing your accounts and helps to prevent identity theft.
 Changing these passwords regularly is also recommended.

-The DfE have produced a pamphlet reagrding safeguarding staff who have problems with Cyber-bullying which you may find informative (right click link) or read on below:
+The DfE have produced a pamphlet regarding safeguarding staff who have problems with cyber-bullying which you may find informative (click link) or read on below: